 On March 21, 2023, the Company filed a shelf registration statement on Form S-3 (the "Shelf Registration Statement") under which the Company may, from time to time, sell securities in one or more offerings having an aggregate offering price of up to \$150.0 million.
 The Shelf Registration Statement was declared effective as of April 5, 2023.
-On June 20, 2023, the Company entered into an At-The-Market Offering agreement with Craig-Hallum Capital Group LLC pursuant to which the Company may, from time to time, sell up to 3,316,503 shares of its Class A common stock.
-As of March 31, 2024, the Company had sold, in the aggregate, 517,385 shares of its Class A common stock, at an average price of \$2.08 per share, for aggregate net proceeds of \$0.9 million after deducting commissions and offering expenses.
-The Company used the aggregate net proceeds for general corporate purposes, and the Company has 2,799,118 remaining shares available under the At-The-Market-Offering agreement.
+On June 20, 2023, the Company entered into an At-The-Market Offering Agreement with Craig-Hallum Capital Group LLC pursuant to which the Company may, from time to time, sell up to 3,316,503 shares of its Class A common stock.
+As of June 30, 2024, the Company had sold, in the aggregate, 517,385 shares of its Class A common stock, at an average price of \$2.08 per share, for aggregate net proceeds of \$0.9 million after deducting commissions and offering expenses.
+The Company used the aggregate net proceeds for general corporate purposes, and the Company had 2,799,118 remaining shares available under the At-The-Market-Offering Agreement.
+In July 2024, the Company increased the size of the offering available under the At-The-Market-Offering Agreement.
+Refer to Note 20 herein for additional details.